WadiiBoulila/Weight-Initialization/README.md

 # Weight-Initialization
-This repository is an implementation of an efficent weight initialization method that
+This repository is an implementation of an efficent weight initialization method used to improve the satellite image classification.
+Comparative analyses with existing weight initialization techniques made on various CNN models reveal that the proposed weight initialization method outperforms the previous competitive techniques in terms of classification accuracy.

 ### Dataset Setup
 To download the dataset: